 - On-board restrooms

-Khor Virap, translating to “deep dungeon,” is a historic Armenian monastery situated in the Ararat plain of Armenia, close to the sealed border with Turkey, approximately 8 kilometers (5.0 miles) south of Artashat in Ararat Province, within the ancient region of Artaxata.
-This monastery once housed a theological seminary and served as the residence of…
+Khor Virap, which translates to “deep dungeon,” is an Armenian monastery situated in the Ararat plain of Armenia, close to the closed border with Turkey, approximately 8 kilometers (5.0 miles) south of Artashat in the Ararat Province, within the ancient territory of Artaxata.
+The monastery once housed a theological seminary and served as the residence…

 For a full refund, cancel at least 24 hours before the scheduled departure time.